 Suitable progression opportunities within the School of Engineering include:

-- Level 3 Fabrication & Welding - Academic Route (Pearson BTEC Level 3 Award in Advanced Manufacturing Engineering)
+- Level 3 Fabrication & Welding - Academic Route (Pearson BTEC Level 3 Award in Advanced Manufacturing Engineering);

 Personal Protective Equipment (PPE) will be provided to learners for use in the workshop.